dettanym/prose/evaluation/results.md

 We discovered that the first half of each run of all successful results above starts with very jittery latency values and stabilizes towards the second half of the test.
 We created a new script to collect latencies, which runs a warm-up load before executing the actual test.
+(We also updated metadata file to versioned with version 2 as a value).
 Note, we do not kill pods between warmup and execution of the actual test, since killing and restarting pods negates all warm-up procedures and makes them effectively useless.